dilllxd/theboys-launcher/README.md

 ## 📦 Installation

 ### Windows
-1. Download the latest `TheBoys-Launcher-Setup.exe` from [Releases](https://github.com/dilllxd/theboys-launcher/releases)
+1. Download the latest `TheBoysLauncher-Setup.exe` from [Releases](https://github.com/dilllxd/theboyslauncher/releases)
 2. Run the installer
 3. Launch from desktop shortcut or Start menu

 ### macOS
-1. Download the latest `TheBoysLauncher-Universal.zip` from [Releases](https://github.com/dilllxd/theboys-launcher/releases)
+1. Download the latest `TheBoysLauncher-Universal.zip` from [Releases](https://github.com/dilllxd/theboyslauncher/releases)
 2. Extract the ZIP file
 3. Drag `TheBoysLauncher.app` to your Applications folder
 4. Launch from Applications (first launch may require bypassing Gatekeeper)